Joaxin/PinsfloraLangs/fr/bonus.md

 J'aimerais vivre dans tes chaussures pour être avec toi à chacun de tes pas. \(I would like to live in your shoes to be with you at your every step.\)

 ## Idioms

+Many words or phrases cannot be translated literally between English and French because their usages are idiomatic.
+For instance, consider _« Ça va ? »_, which means "How are you?"
+The literal translation of the French is "That goes?", but this is nonsensical in English.
+It is very important to identify idioms in both languages and learn how to translate them properly.

 Ça va, ça vient. \(It comes and goes.\)